simonw/til/sqlite/ld-preload.md

 And confirm that the default SQLite version is `"version": "3.31.1"`.

+Alternatively, run this to see the versions output without needing to run the server:

+    datasette --get /-/versions.json

 Quit Datasette and start it again with the `LD_PRELOAD`:

     LD_PRELOAD=.libs/libsqlite3.so datasette -h 0.0.0.0